marzeckm/MarkdownDoc-VBS/README.md

 Make sure to replace `"C://Path/To/The/Generator/"` with the actual path to your script.

 For older versions like Windows 98, ME, 2000, XP, and Vista, you may need to run the script using `Cscript`.
 While the script will work without `Cscript`, you won’t see the program’s output.
-To run it with `Cscript`, use the following command:
+To run it with `Cscript`, use the following command in CMD or MS-DOS Command Prompt (Windows 98):

 ```
 cd "C://Path/To/The/Generator/"